arturivan/cloudnative/README.md

 ![Architecture](assets/demo-arch.png)

+## Branching Strategy

+- **dev:** This branch contains the code and configuration for the web application.
+Changes to this branch trigger the web application deployment pipeline.
+- **main:** This branch contains the simulation-ready configuration for the Spark operator and related MLOps components.
+Changes to this branch trigger the MLOps deployment pipeline.

 # Overview

 I deployed a microservices-based store application to my local Kubernetes cluster.
 The application consists of four services according the quickstart template: